johnfedoruk/bangular/aio/content/guide/testing.md

-The Angular `By` class has three static methods for common predicates:
+The Bangular `By` class has three static methods for common predicates:

 * `By.all` - return all elements.
 * `By.css(selector)` - return elements with matching CSS selectors.
-* `By.directive(directive)` - return elements that Angular matched to an instance of the directive class.
+* `By.directive(directive)` - return elements that Bangular matched to an instance of the directive class.

 <code-example path="testing/src/app/hero/hero-list.component.spec.ts" region="by" title="src/app/hero/hero-list.component.spec.ts" linenums="false"></code-example>